MakingLearningEzy/ELK_UT/README.md

+# what we need to create the application

+folder location where CSV will arrive . filebeat software -> 6.8 , i am  using logstash ->  6.8 , i am  using
+elastic search ->  6.8 , i am  using
+kibana -> 6.8 , i am  using

 # NOTE
 files and command having paths from my local system so when you use in your system please update paths to your local path .